-How IGI Diamond Grading Works
+How IGI Diamond Grading Works:

 The final element to examine is the cut.
 In this step, IGI gemologists evaluate how the stone is cut and polished.
 Some aspects that are analyzed here include the cutter’s design, crown height, girdle thickness, culet size, and table diameter.
 The cut grade ranges from Poor to Excellent.
-The grade not only depends on the shape of the diamond but also how that shape impacts the stone’s overall symmetry and proportions.
+The grade not only depends on the shape of the diamond but also on how its shape impacts the stone’s overall symmetry and proportions.

-IGI Operations and Its Strongest Selling Points
+IGI Operations and Its Strongest Selling Points: